-We have kept our Council Tax as low as possible for residents over the past four years, but with the government shirking its responsibility to meet the costs of care, we have little choice but to accept the government's proposal that we should introduce a 2% social care levy.
+With the government shirking its responsibility to meet the costs of care, we have little choice but to accept the government's proposal that we should introduce a 1% social care levy.

 The money raised through this levy is used solely to fund adult social care, which is needed to support and protect our most vulnerable residents in a time of ever increasing financial pressure.